levoxtrip/PKB/docs/topics/theHeroicWarrior.md

 ## Process
 Appreciate the journey.
 Fall in love with doing, not finishing

+## Purpose
+FIND WHAT YOU'D DIE FOR AND THEN LIVE FOR IT

+I fight for my dream!

 ## Success

 consitenly do the boring things when you don't feel like doing them